Deciding to get a pet

 If you require more information on preparing your animals for an emergency, contact Council on 03 5382 9777, or visit http://www.rspcavic.org/animal_care/emergency_planning.htm

 Please let us know if your pet has passed away or moved to a new location.
 Fill in the Deceased or Relocated Animal Notification so that we can keep our records up to date.
-If your pet has a new owner in our Council, please complete the Animals -Transfer Ownership Form 2019-2020 If your pet has moved to a new municipality you will need to contact the local Council and register your pet at their new home.
+If your pet has a new owner in our Council, please complete the Animal - Transfer Ownership Form 2021-2022(PDF, 736KB).
+If your pet has moved to a new municipality you will need to contact the local Council and register your pet at their new home.

 The purpose of this Act is to promote animal welfare, the responsible ownership of dogs and cats and the protection of the environment.